antonio-ramadas/slack-proxy-oauth2/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+> Looking for a Spotify Proxy for OAuth2?
+It is in [another repository](https://github.com/antonio-ramadas/spotify-proxy-oauth2).

 Dead simple proxy server to authenticate your apps on Slack.
 No need to code anything.
 Just set environment variables and you are good to go!

 > If you have problems understanding what is being done here, then have a look to the [Slack OAuth2 documentation](https://api.slack.com/docs/oauth).